A global analysis of ALP-mediated multiboson production at the LHC: Global fit results

 \paragraph{Marginalised limits:} defined as the extremal values of each coefficient on the $1\sigma$ and $2\sigma$ surfaces of the 3D fit, with the $2\sigma$ limit corresponding to $\Delta \chi^2 = 8.02$.
 They have a direct geometric interpretation and facilitate comparison with the projected case, although they are somewhat weaker due to the full volume of parameter space being taken into account. \\

-Table~\ref{tab:limits} summarises the numerical limits on the three Wilson coefficients under different statistical prescriptions.
 As expected, the profiled bounds are tighter than the projected ones, since correlations with the other couplings are taken into account.
 The marginalised limits are somewhat weaker than the projected case, reflecting the volume of parameter space that remains allowed once all three coefficients vary simultaneously.

 Among the three operators, $c_{\Gt}$ is most strongly constrained, with $c_{\Gt}\lesssim 0.4$ at the $2\sigma$ level, consistent with the dijet analysis that dominates the $c_{\Gt}$ direction in Fig.~\ref{fig:global_fit_3D}.
 The $WW$ and $ZZ$ channels provide the leading sensitivity to $c_{\Wt}$, while the bounds on $c_{\Bt}$ remain weaker, consistent with the partial cancellations between $c_{\Bt}$ and $c_{\Wt}$ in the $a\gamma Z$ coupling, as seen in the 2D projections of Fig.~\ref{fig:global_fit_2D_projections}.